Orange left arrow graphic.Orange right arrow graphic.

 October

-Arrive at the Oriental Hotel in Kobe.
+Arrive in Kobe and check in to the Oriental Hotel.
 Walk along the waterfront through Meriken Park, past the maritime museum, port tower and Earthquake Memorial.
 Enjoy a welcome dinner in the evening.

 2